Shipping labels, the Linux-way

 Comment:

-Please type the word child here:
+Please type the word moon here: